Seize the summer job search with our Job Search Expert's tips.

 The myth that hiring slows down in the summer is just that: a myth.
 It’s impossible to know where that old line comes from, but buying into it can be incredibly damaging to your job search.
 While hiring within certain industries and fields can vary seasonally, simply writing off three months of the year will put your job search way behind those of your savvier peers.
 In fact, summer may be the best time to look since so many otherwise-active jobseekers are the taking the season off.

 This doesn’t mean that your summer has to be spent indoors, finessing resumes and scanning job boards.
 There are plenty of ways to balance an engaged job search with the summer lounging you deserve.
-Amanda Augustine, TheLadders’ resident job search expert, was recently on CBS New York discussing this very topic.
+Amanda Augustine, TheLadders’ resident job search expert, has discussed this very topic on CBS New York.
 Her top five tips for seizing the summertime job search are:

 Make a list of all the sites where you have a profile set up.
 If you plan to use them for personal purposes, increase the security settings so recruiters can’t stumble across it.
 If it’s for professional use, make sure it’s up to date and in alignment with your resume.

 Summer is all about BBQs, baseball games, beach parties – each of these events is an opportunity to network.
 Keep your business cards handy at all times, and practice your elevator pitch with everyone you meet.